remeh/statsd-zig/README.md

 # statsd-zig

-Basic DogStatsD UDP/UDS server supporting gauges and counters and sending these metrics to Datadog.
+Basic DogStatsD UDP/UDS server supporting gauges, counters and distributions and sending these metrics to Datadog.

-Uses `epoll` on Linux, `kqueue` on macOS.

 ## Getting started

-- `libcurl` must be available on the system
+- `libcurl` must be available on the system on macOS
-- Build the binary with `zig build` (build with Zig `0.14.0-dev.3222`)
+- Build the binary with `zig build` (build with Zig `0.14.0`)
 - Set the environment variables `APIKEY` and `HOSTNAME` to configure the daemon

+## Socket

+Uses `epoll` on Linux, `kqueue` on macOS.

 ### With UDP